Impactful snow hit Northeast Ohio this weekend with a trifecta of systems: an arctic cold front, a clipper, and lake effect snow.

 Counties under a Winter Weather Advisory are:

-Lake Effect will then ramp up by Saturday night into Monday morning, and impact the primary and secondary snowbelts late Saturday through Sunday.
-This will bring more significant snow to the snowbelt region, where 4" to 6"+ will be possible on Sunday.
+Lake effect snow will continue into Monday morning.
+It has impacted the primary and secondary snowbelts throughout the weekend.
+This will bring more significant snow to the snowbelt region, where 4" to 6"+ will be possible Sunday.

 After this weekend, temperatures will slowly warm as we begin the new work week, with highs nearing 32° by Tuesday.